Explore Academic Programs

 The Jane Addams College of Social Work is dedicated to providing outstanding academic programs that prepare competent and effective social work professionals committed to practice with poor and oppressed populations, and who will work to alleviate poverty, oppression and discrimination.

 Master of Social Work (MSW) Program

-Our CSWE-accredited Master of Social Work degree program prepares students with the competencies and practice behaviors necessary for advanced social work practice in an area of specialization.
+Our CSWE-accredited Master of Social Work degree program prepares students with the knowledge, skills, and competencies necessary for advanced social work practice in an area of specialization.
 Our MSW Specializations are: